1 Summary of available resources

 Microsoft Learn provides free training including in Power BI and the Power Apps that you can work through yourself.

-Technical help can be requested via the following Data and Analysis slack channels:
+Technical help can be requested via the following Data and Analysis Directorates (and other MoJ analysts) slack channels:

 • ask-operations-engineering - this provides support to those with Analytical Platform issues